msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 - Return status is now `DELIVERED`

 <div class="note">
-In case your Inbound Return is <b>automatic</b>, you cannot confirm its delivery unless the customer has confirmed its shipment.
+In case your Customer Return is <b>automatic</b>, you cannot confirm its delivery unless the customer has confirmed its shipment.
 In other words, your shipment status has to be <code>SHIPPED</code> before you can confirm that you have received the returned goods.
 </div>

 ![Alt Text](/docs/distribution/images/ir_confirmdelivered.gif)

-### Verify your Inbound Return
+### Verify your Customer Return

 Verification is the last step to receive returned goods in mSupply.
 At this stage, you can check what you have received and make sure that the information in mSupply is correct.